-- Most obvious: here the cost element that is most out of line with the budget needs immediate attention - Easiest: a small saving that is quickly reaped with little effort cannot be ignored - > Worst first: sometimes a cost situation is so critical that it begs for immediate attention - Biggest impact: those cost items that will deliver the biggest long-term savings if reduced uThukela District Municipality received the qualified audit opinion in 2016/2017 financial year.
-The uThukela District Municipality's strategic objective is to achieve clean audit in the 2018/2019 financial year.
-The uThukela district municipality was audited for 2016/2017 and the following summarize the 2016/2017 audit outcome:
+- Most obvious: here the cost element that is most out of line with the budget needs immediate attention - Easiest: a small saving that is quickly reaped with little effort cannot be ignored uThukela district municipality received the qualified audit opinion in 2017/2018 financial year.
+The uThukela District Municipality's strategic objective is to achieve clean audit in the 2019/2020 financial year.
+The uThukela district municipality was audited for 2017/2018 and the following summarize the 2017/2018 audit outcome: